Policies and Procedures

 We welcome Parents and carers comments and feedback.
 Nursery staff are available to discuss any issues with parents and wish to respect families’ individuality and values.

-As part of our nursery community we will offer lots of opportunities for parents and carers to be involved in their child’s learning, alongside that we like to celebrate the diversity of our nursery community by representing our families and extended families in images around the nursery and in its learning environment to ensure all our families feel valued and welcomed.
+As part of our nursery community, we will offer lots of opportunities for parents and carers to be involved in their child’s learning, alongside that we like to celebrate the diversity of our nursery community by representing our families and extended families in images around the nursery and in its learning environment to ensure all our families feel valued and welcomed.

 As formative and informative assessments occur parents and carers will be invited to be a valued part of assessment including Learning journals, 2yr checks and moving on documents.